Daylily-Informatics/daylily/docs/quickinstall.md

 aws_secret_access_key = <SECRET_ACCESS_KEY>
 ```

-##### Confirm The CLI User Has The Necessary Permissions For AWS Parallel Cluster
+##### Confirm The CLI User Has The Necessary Permissions For AWS Parallel Cluster To Operate
 Please refer to the pcluster docs to verify your cli user has the appropriate permissions to create and manage the resources necessary for the cluster.
 [AWS Parallel Cluster Permissions](https://docs.aws.amazon.com/parallelcluster/latest/ug/iam.html).

-**This policy is often missing from cli users**
+###### Two Inline Policies To Add To The CLI User
+**pcluster-omics-analysis-fleet**
-- Add this inline policy to both the cli user from the user iam dashboard.
-Name it `pcluster-omics-analysis`.
+- Add this inline policy to the cli user from the aws iam user dashboard.
+It allows the pcluster headnode to manage spot instances.
+If missing, you might be able to spin up a head but not be able to add spots.
+Name it `pcluster-omics-analysis-fleet`.
 ```json
 {
   "Version": "2012-10-17",